The venice carnival – what’s it all about?

 From my spot I could see the first main boat process towards me.
 It was full of musicians and men doing operatic Italian singing.
 I wasn’t sure about the singing.
 Then a barge with a giant model of a rat came by – was it leaving a sinking ship?
 Venice a city of canals, is also inevitably a city of rats.
 It was a glorious morning and a lot of fun to see.

-The opening weekend of venice carnival.
+The opening weekend of the Venice carnival.

 The carnival launch party takes place on the first Saturday evening of the carnival.
 It’s in the rio di cannaregio area near the jewish ghetto.
 Beautiful images were projected onto the ancient buildings, the most stunning of which was the magical lady in the moon.